Welcome to the SEED site!

 · SEED biennially holds a fall Harvest Dinner and Silent Auction fundraiser to fund ongoing expenses for tools, soil, seeds, starts, etc.

-· SEED broke ground during the winter of 2010-2011 at the Estacada Junior High on a lovely pinwheel-shaped garden, using donated funds.
+· SEED broke ground during the winter of 2010-2011 at the Estacada Middle School on a lovely pinwheel-shaped garden, using donated funds.
 The garden was first was planted by students on Earth Day of 2011.

-· SEED wrote a successful $7,955 grant to the Clackamas County Healthy Eating Active Living in 2010 to complete the construction of the Estacada High 30 ft. x 80 ft. greenhouse.
-The greenhouse was put into service fall of 2012.
+· SEED wrote a successful $7,955 grant to the Clackamas County Healthy Eating Active Living in 2010 to complete the construction of the Estacada High School's 30 ft. x 80 ft. greenhouse.
+The greenhouse was put into service in the fall of 2012.

-· SEED wrote a successful $2,000 grant to the Whole Foods Whole Kids Foundation to expand and build a second garden at the Estacada Junior High School.
-This row crop garden capitalizes on the long-standing partnership between the Estacada Junior High students who volunteer weekly at the Estacada Area Food Bank.
-In spring 2014, this garden was built and planted, and it is being maintained and harvested by students to provide fresh produce that the Food Bank otherwise has to buy at great expense.
+· SEED wrote a successful $2,000 grant to the Whole Foods Whole Kids Foundation to expand and build a second garden at the Estacada Middle School in the spring of 2014.
+This row crop garden capitalizes on the long-standing partnership between the Estacada Middle School students and the Estacada Area Food Bank, where students volunteer weekly.
+This garden was built to be planted, maintained and harvested by students, to provide fresh produce that the Food Bank would otherwise have to buy at great expense.

-Annually hundreds of pounds of fresh garden produce are donated to the Estacada Area Food Bank and delivered to the Estacada School District summer food program and school cafeterias from these school gardens.
+Annually more than one ton of fresh garden produce is donated to the Estacada Area Food Bank and delivered to the Estacada School District summer food program and school cafeterias from these school gardens.